versionpress/versionpress/plugins/versionpress/src/Database/schema-readme.md

   ~<junction_table_name>.<column_name>: <foreign_entity_name>
 ```

 Virtual references are not stored in INI files but the relationships are checked during reverts.
-For example, when restoring a post that references a category that no longer exists, this operation will fail.
+For example, when a revert would delete a category (revert of `term_taxonomy/create`) and there is some post referencing it, the operation would fail.

 ### Parent references